Gictorbit/rjdl/README.md

 ### optional arguments:
 <pre>
-  -h , --help          show this help message and exit -d , --dir           the path for saving mp3 file.
+  -h, --help          show this help message and exit -d , --dir          the path for saving mp3 file.
 Default: ~/Downloads -c , --connection   The maximum number of connections to one server for each download.
-Default: 1 -l , --lyric         download lyric of music and save it in specified dir.
-Default: ~/Downloads -p , --photo         download photo of music and save it in specified dir.
-Default: ~/Downloads
+Default: 1 -l, --lyric         download lyric of music and save it in specified dir.
+Default: ~/Downloads -p, --photo         download photo of music and save it in specified dir.
+Default: ~/Downloads -v , --video        if you are sure that link is a video, you can choose quality directly
+                      if you don't use it we detect it automatically
 </pre>

 ## License